Britain’s best lido is in an unexpected place – but there are plenty of others to explore, including one that’s geothermally heated

 Lido

-Take a dip in Bristol Lido's restored Victorian swimming pool/Credit: Andre Pattenden
+Take a dip in Bristol Lido's restored Victorian swimming pool.
+Credit: Andre Pattenden

-Take a dip in one of Britain’s most historic and beautiful lidos.
-The grade II Bristol Lido celebrated its 10th anniversary in December 2018 after the restored Victorian swimming pool, which originally opened in 1850, reopened in 2008.
-The glass fronted restaurant and cafe surrounding the lido is the perfect spot for watching swimmers with a glass of wine.
+The grade II-listed Bristol Lido originally opened in 1850 and reopened in 2008.
+The glass-fronted restaurant and cafe surrounding the lido is the perfect spot for watching swimmers with a glass of wine.
 Enjoy a swim in the outdoor heated lido and sauna before enjoying brunch, lunch or tapas or a treatment in the lovely spa.
-A real oasis in the heart of the city.
-Booking essential: lidobristol.com

-Best sea pools for swimming
+Best sea pools in the UK

 GettyImages-506589567-6eeff20

-The Marine Lake, Clevedon, North Somerset/Credit: Getty
+The Marine Lake, Clevedon, North Somerset.
+Credit: Getty

 If you fancy a wilder swim, there are some incredible tidal pools around the UK.